Peter Snow

 Peter John Snow (born 20 April 1938) is a British radio and television presenter and historian.
 Between 1969 and 2005, he was an analyst of general election results, first on ITV and later for the BBC.
 He presented Newsnight from its launch in 1980 until 1997.
 He has presented a number of documentaries, including some with his son, Dan Snow.

 Early life

 Snow was born in Dublin, the son of John FitzGerald Snow and Margaret Mary Pringle.
 He is the grandson of First World War general Sir Thomas D'Oyly Snow; first cousin of Jon Snow, the presenter of Channel 4 News from 1989 to 2021; nephew of schoolmaster and bishop George D'Oyly Snow; and brother-in-law of historian-writer Margaret MacMillan.
 He is the father of fellow TV presenter Dan Snow.

-He spent part of his early childhood in Benghazi, Libya, where his father was stationed.
+Snow spent part of his early childhood in Benghazi, Libya, where his father was stationed.
 His father became deputy Fortress commander at Gibraltar in 1956.